Skip to main content

 IN-CROP INTERVENTIONS - Agronomic practices within the crop, e.g. variety mixes, companion crops and the use of organic mulch can significantly improve the provision of ecosystem services within the crop.
 We have found that certain varietal mixes reduce aphid performance and that companion planting (intercropping, trap cropping, undersowing) and organic mulches reduce pests while supporting beneficial insects.
 The results of crop trials designed by consulting commercial farmers and other stakeholder groups show how these measures can be successfully implemented in barley, wheat, oilseed rape and potato crops.

-ECOLOGICAL RISK ASSESSMENT – Data has been collected on the biology and ecology of ESP key species for modelling studies; the sensitivity to major pesticides and their combinations of major biological control agents and pollinators in different European countries has been assessed.
+ECOLOGICAL RISK ASSESSMENT – Data have been collected on the biology and ecology of ESP key species for modelling studies; the sensitivity to selected insecticides and their combinations of major pest control agents and pollinators in different European countries has been assessed.
 Data collected indicate a high probability of unacceptable effects of the tested insecticides on ESP communities.
 However, no major synergistic interactions were found between the tested plant protection products.

 MODELLING AND UPSCALING –Pursued by developing landscape models to support simulation of ESPs in collaboration with other H2020 projects.
 Landscape models were completed for nine countries (Belgium Denmark, Finland, France, Germany, Poland, Portugal, Sweden, and UK).
-Development of ESP is underway: a new sub-population approach added to ALMaSS to model numerous species (e.g. aphids) and development of northern-European species of beetle.
-The subpopulation model is complete, and all northern European aphid models, and beetles are under final calibration and testing.
+Development of ESP is underway: a new sub-population approach added to ALMaSS to model numerous species (e.g. aphids) and development of northern-European species of beetle solitary bee and a spider.
+The subpopulation model is complete, all northern European aphid models are calibrated and tested.

 THE ROLE OF LANDSCAPE – The analysis of ESP impact on yield and its link to the surrounding landscape allows an accurate estimate of the ecological and economic impact of the off-crop components of food production systems.
 This approach will help to manage agricultural landscapes to maximize crop yields while minimizing inputs.